ministryofjustice/wp-moj-components/README.md

 `"ministryofjustice/wp-moj-components": "*"`

-*Should load the plugin in the mu-plugins directory when you run `composer update `.*
+*Load the plugin in the mu-plugins directory when you run `composer update `.*

 ### How it works
-Inside the directory named 'components' are sub-directories that represent individual functionality.
+Inside the directory named 'component' are sub-directories that represent individual functionality.
 These are called '**components**'.

-Each component is stand-alone and contains it's own assets and code.
-Components are loaded automatically by a system loader if they the component directory name matches the class.php within.
+Each component is stand-alone and contains its own assets and code.
+Components load automatically using the `composer` PSR4 autoloader.

 Other conventions include: